corincerami/mars-photo-api/README.md

 ## API Keys

-You do not need to authenticate in order to explore the NASA data at https://api.nasa.gov/mars-photos/.
+You can use the API key *DEMO_KEY* to check things out.
 However, if you will be intensively using the APIs to, say, support a mobile application, then you should sign up for a [NASA developer key](https://api.nasa.gov/index.html#apply-for-an-api-key).
 You can include this API key in a request with a query parameter `api_key=<YOUR_KEY>`.

 ## Photo Attributes